sailmail/iridiumPPP.txt

 The following details are important:

-Don't forget the "Extra initialization string" in the first step, this is critical.
+1) Don't forget the "Extra initialization string" in the first section, this is critical.

-Once that is done, open Airmail's "telnet" window (click the "Internet" button on the toolbar or open the Modules menu then Telnet-client).
+Once all that is done, open Airmail's "Internet" window ("lightning-bolt" button).
 Check the "dial first" box in the Telnet window, and select the "Iridium PPP" connection, and make sure that the "hang up" box is also checked.
-In recent versions of Airmail the telnet-window is already set up, just select station WRD719 and then connect.
+In recent versions of Airmail the Telnet-window is already set up, just select "Server1" (or WRD719).
+Also be sure to select "Set up dedicated route", this will block other programs from trying to "hijack" your Iridium connection.

-To check mail, click Airmail's "Internet" button (or go to Modules menu, Telnet-client), make sure WRD719 is selected in the callsign box and click the green "connect" button.
-Airmail will dial the phone, contact the server, and exchange mail.
-Watch the connection and make sure it disconnects when finished.
-There's a good chance it will all get done in one 20-second billing interval.
+To check mail, click Airmail's "Internet" button (or go to Modules menu, Internet-access), and click the green "connect" button.
+Airmail will dial the phone, contact the server, and exchange mail, and disconnect.

 Troubleshooting: